 Max contributes wildlife photography accompanied by descriptions of his adventures.
 He grew up in the northern Chicago suburbs and now attends Iowa State University, majoring in aerospace engineering.
 In addition to flying radio-controlled planes and engineering his own RC creations, Max is a skillful wildlife photographer.
 His photos have won four Best in Show awards at the Lake County Fair.
 You can enjoy more of his photography on Flickr.

 Neha is a freelance science writer based in Hong Kong who has a passion for sharing science with everyone.
 She writes about biology, conservation, and sustainable living.
 She has worked in a cancer research lab and facilitated science learning among elementary school children through fun, hands-on experiments.
 Visit her blog Life Science Exploration to read more of her intriguing posts on unusual creatures and our shared habitat.
 Follow Neha on Twitter @lifesciexplore.

 In Science Connected, Shayna found a way to balance her two passions of communications and curiosity.
-As the development coordinator, she explores opportunities for Science Connected to engage with community and media partners.
+As our PR Coordinator, she explores opportunities for Science Connected to engage with community and media partners.
 Shayna writes for GotScience Magazine when time permits, primarily about earth sciences and microbiology.
-She also copyedits for Ulysses Press and serves on the board of SF International Association of Business Communicators.
+She also edits for Ulysses Press and serves on the board of SF International Association of Business Communicators.

 Emily is a freelance science writer and municipal water resources educator.
 Her goal is to make science accessible and interesting for everyone.
 She has worked as an outdoor environmental educator, science teacher, and professional communicator and trainer.
 You can follow her on Twitter @riseandsci.